ibexa/documentation-developer/docs/extending/extending_form_builder.md

 ### Configure sender details

-Some e-mail providers require the `sender_address` in `config/packages/swiftmailer.yaml` to be set.
-Therefore, to send notification emails from the Form Builder, you need to configure it .
-It acts as a sender and return address for all bounced messages.
-For more information, see [Symfony Mailer Configuration Reference.](https://symfony.com/doc/5.0/reference/configuration/swiftmailer.html#sender-address) Some providers require a `sender_address` to be defined, or outgoing mails will be bounced.
+Some email providers require a sender address to be set, so to avoid unsent emails when using Form Builder, it is recommended to configure `sender_address` in `config/packages/swiftmailer.yaml`.
+This email acts as a sender and return address for all bounced messages.
+For more information, see [Symfony Mailer Configuration Reference.](https://symfony.com/doc/5.0/reference/configuration/swiftmailer.html#sender-address)

 Add `sender_address` entry to `config/packages/swiftmailer.yaml`: